 That’s Not the Gospel

-My parish hosts a monthly Eucharist at a local residential care facility.
-This month I offered the following reflections on Mark 9:14-29.
-Priests spend a fair amount of time in hospitals visiting the sick and praying with them and for them.
-Some of those we visit are young and generally very healthy and are expected…
+Priests spend a considerable amount of time in hospitals, visiting the sick and praying with and for them.
+Some of those we visit are young and generally very healthy; they are expected to make quick and full recoveries.
+They almost always do.
+Praying for them is โeasyโ because our prayers for healing are often answered,…

 Ministry, Not Magic